sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

       }

 ### Authentication Context
-Whereas the iGov Assurance Profile for OpenID Connect [[OpenID.iGov]] recommends the use of Vectors of Trust (`vot`) to determine the amount of trust to be placed digital transactions, using Authentication Context Class References (`acr`) instead is RECOMMENDED by this profile, due to their better alignment to the Levels of Assurance (LoA) defined by the `eIDAS` standards that are used in the European Union.
+Whereas the iGov Assurance Profile for OpenID Connect [[OpenID.iGov]] recommends the use of Vectors of Trust (`vot`) to determine the amount of trust to be placed in digital transactions, using Authentication Context Class References (`acr`) instead is RECOMMENDED by this profile, due to their better alignment to the Levels of Assurance (LoA) defined by the `eIDAS` standards that are used in the European Union.

 OpenID Providers SHOULD use eIDAS Level of Assurance (LoA) values for the `acr` Claim, but MAY use different values if eIDAS is not applicable.